Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 DNS Resolution

-Each subdomain is checked against Google DNS to determine whether it is currently live or inactive.
+Each discovered subdomain is checked live against Google DNS to confirm whether it is currently active or historical.

 4️⃣